 Semi-arid regions, spanning across parts of Sub-Saharan Africa, Latin America, and Asia, provide homes for millions of livestock keepers and smallholder farmers.
 These regions, characterized by their limited rainfall and harsh environmental conditions, are particularly vulnerable to the impacts of climate change.
 Among the pastoralist communities that inhabit these areas are the Somali, Samburu, and Masai, each with their unique cultural heritage and deep-rooted connection to the land.
 These communities rely almost entirely on livestock for their livelihoods, deriving essential resources such as meat, hides and skins, milk, and income from their herds.
 As a natural pattern, natural forages typically provide adequate pastures during the rainy seasons, with some reserves carrying over into the dry spells, sustaining livestock through periods of scarcity.
 However, climate change is disrupting this delicate balance, throwing traditional grazing patterns into disarray and threatening the very survival of these communities (Tulu et al., 2023).

-The Intergovernmental Panel on Climate Change (IPCC) has issued stark warnings about the accelerating impacts of climate change in semi-arid regions (IPCC, 2022).
+The Inter-governmental Panel on Climate Change (IPCC) has issued stark warnings about the accelerating impacts of climate change in semi-arid regions (IPCC, 2022).
 According to their findings, these regions are experiencing temperature increases at a rate faster than the global average, with rainfall patterns becoming increasingly unpredictable and erratic.
 In Sub-Saharan Africa alone, the frequency of droughts has tripled in the past three decades, while rangeland productivity has declined sharply (Thornton et al., 2024).
 This alarming trend poses a direct threat to livestock production, as forage resources dwindle and grazing lands become increasingly barren.
 As forage resources decline, livestock production suffers, creating a cascade of negative consequences.
 Milk production diminishes, hindering the nutritional well-being of families and reducing income from sales.
 The growth rates of animals decelerate, delaying maturity and reducing their market value.
 Mortality rates increase, decimating herds and plunging families into deeper poverty.
 Food insecurity worsens, as communities struggle to access adequate sources of nutrition.
 Simultaneously, demand for animal-sourced foods is on the rise, driven by urbanization and population growth.
 Meeting this growing demand in the face of dwindling forage supplies requires innovative solutions, and drought-resilient forages offer a promising pathway forward.
 By investing in these resilient resources, we can help pastoral communities adapt to the challenges of climate change, secure their livelihoods, and ensure a more sustainable future for all.

 MAIN ARGUMENTS